#

 }

-Committed transactions including all metadata (e.g serialized diff output or transaction ID) can be displayed by reading of 'transactions-metadata' container in the Operational data-store.
-It also displays information about successfully committed UniStore nodes.
-Afterwards, user can leverage this information and revert some changes using transaction-id that is shown in the transaction-log.
+Committed transactions, including all metadata such as serialized diff output or transaction ID, can be displayed by reading the transactions-metadata container in the Operational datastore.
+Information about successfully committed UniStore nodes is also displayed.
+This can be used to revert changes using the transaction ID displayed in the transaction log.

 curl --location --request GET 'http://localhost:8181/rests/data/transactions-metadata/transaction-metadata?content=nonconfig' \